MechanicalRock/aws-ops-metrics/README.md

 ![](./doc/img/failure-metric-architecture.png)

-This project uses notification actions from Cloud Watch Alarms, to trigger lambda functions to calculate, and publish, custom CloudWatch Metrics for the alarm.
+This project uses Cloud Watch Alarms, which sends notifications to Event Bridge, to trigger lambda functions to calculate, and publish, custom CloudWatch Metrics for the alarm.

 Metrics are generated under the namespace `Operations`, named for the metric, e.g. `MTTF`, `MTTR`.
 A metric dimension `service` is generated based on the alarm name.